Lantern Residences

 About Lantern Residences

-Located in Charleston, this transitional living community provides stable housing for adults recovering from addiction, leaving incarceration, or struggling with housing instability.
+Serving men in the Charleston Tri-County area, Lantern Residences offers a structured sober living and transitional housing program across multiple homes.
+They provide stable housing for adults recovering from addiction and mental health challenges, leaving incarceration, or struggling with housing instability.
 Residents live in a sober, shared home with clear expectations, daily routines, and peer accountability.
 Each day is structured to help residents stay on track, attending recovery meetings, maintaining responsibilities, and rebuilding habits that support long-term stability.
+They offer same-day intake when they have open beds and offer transportation to key appointments, case management coordination, and life-skills development.

 Build Skills For Independent Living